California prepares to dock cruise ship with 21 virus cases

-SAN FRANCISCO (AP) — Gov. Gavin Newsom and the mayor of Oakland sought Sunday to reassure the public that none of the passengers from a ship with at least 21 cases of the new coronavirus will be released into the public before undergoing a 14-day quarantine.
+SAN FRANCISCO (AP) — As the U.S. death toll from the new coronavirus reached at least 21, California Gov. Gavin Newsom and the mayor of Oakland sought Sunday to reassure the public that none of the passengers from a ship carrying people with the virus will be released into the public before undergoing a 14-day quarantine.

-The Grand Princess carrying more than 3,500 people from 54 countries is expected to dock in Oakland, in the east San Francisco Bay, on Monday and was idling off the coast Sunday as officials prepared a port site.
+The Grand Princess carrying more than 3,500 people from 54 countries is expected to dock Monday in Oakland, in the east San Francisco Bay, and was idling off the coast Sunday as officials prepared a port site.
+Those needing acute medical care will come off first.

-“This is a time that we must be guided by facts and not fears and our public deserves to know what’s going on,” said Mayor Libby Schaaf.
-She stressed that she had received assurances the ship would stay in the port for the shortest time possible.
-Officials said it could take up to three days to unload, with those needing acute care or hospitalization getting off first.
+“This is a time that we must be guided by facts and not fears, and our public deserves to know what’s going on,” Mayor Libby Schaaf said.

+Meanwhile, the number of infections in the United States climbed above 500 as testing for the virus increased.

+Dr. Anthony Fauci, the National Institutes of Health’s allergy and infectious diseases chief, said Sunday that widespread closure of a city or region, as Italy has done, is “possible.”

+Oregon Gov. Kate Brown declared a state of emergency Sunday after the number of confirmed cases there doubled from the previous day to 14.

+On the Grand Princess, Donna LaGesse and her sister-in-law Jackie Eilers had a small celebration in their cabin Saturday night after the captain announced the ship would soon dock.
+She said they’re maintaining a positive attitude, watching exercise videos and re-runs of “The Love Boat.”

-The port at Oakland was chosen because of its proximity to an airport and a military base, Newsom said.
-U.S. passengers will be transported to military bases in California, Texas and Georgia.
-All will be tested for the COVID-19 virus and will remain under a 14-day quarantine, federal officials said.
+The Oakland port was chosen for the ship to dock because of its proximity to an airport and a military base, Newsom said.
+U.S. passengers will be transported to military bases in California, Texas and Georgia, where they will be tested for COVID-19 and remain under a 14-day quarantine, federal officials said.

-The 1,113-member crew, 19 of whom have tested positive for the new virus, will be quarantined and treated aboard the ship, which will dock elsewhere, Newsom said.
+The 1,113-member crew will be quarantined and treated aboard the ship, which will dock elsewhere, Newsom said.

 “That ship will turn around — and they are currently assessing appropriate places to bring that quarantined ship — but it will not be here in the San Francisco Bay,” he said.